Scotland, the first to use the name Oakman were the Strathclyde- Britons. It was a name for someone who lived in Lanarkshire.

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Oakman has appeared as Aitken, Aiken, Atkin, Atkins and others.

 Some of the Oakman family moved to Ireland, but this topic is not covered in this excerpt.
-Another 379 words(27 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: